ziconstr/Portfolio-1-zico/README.md

 You can add some bullet points if you'd like to:

-- List item 1
+- RESPONSIVE
-- List item 2
+- SIMPLE
-- List item 3
+- MOBILE FRIENDLY

 ## Built With